 DataStax Python driver

+Before using a DataStax driver, review Best practices for DataStax drivers and upgrade or install the latest supported driver for your language.
 For more details about supported software, see the DataStax Support Policy.

-Upgrade your driver to a compatible version to connect to DataStax Astra DB databases.
+Upgrade your driver to a compatible version to connect to Astra DB databases.
 For more information, see the DataStax Driver Matrix.

-The USER_ID-token.json has the following format:
+The token.json has the following format:

 {